deadwing7x/deadwing7x/README.md

 # Hi 👋, I'm Anubhav Sarkar
 ### I am a full-stack developer based out of Mumbai, IN.
-I am currently focused on full-stack development using .NET with C# and React with TypeScript.
+I am currently focused on full-stack development using .NET with C# as well as Node JS and Express with JavaScript and React with TypeScript.

 <br />

-- 🌱 I’m currently learning **Node JS.**
+- 🌱 I’m currently learning **Node JS** and serverless backends like **AWS Lambda.**

 - 🔭 I’m currently working on [Pet Wiki](https://github.com/deadwing7x/pet-wiki)